cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-docker.md

 yaml_link: http://getcloudify.org/spec/docker-plugin/1.2/plugin.yaml
 fabric_link: http://getcloudify.org/guide/3.2/plugin-fabric.html
+plugin_version: 1.2
 ---
-{%summary%}
-{%endsummary%}
+{%summary%}The Docker plugin enables you to run Docker containers from a Cloudify Blueprint.{%endsummary%}

 {%warning title=Disclaimer%}This plugin is in Alpha and has not been thoroughly tested yet.{%endwarning%}

-# Description

-The Docker plugin enables you to run Docker containers from a Cloudify Blueprint.

 # Plugin Requirements:

 * Python Versions:
   * 2.7.x

+* No Install
+  * The Docker plugin will not install Docker on your host.
+You need to either use a host with Docker already installed, or you need to install Docker on it.
+Below is an example of how one might do that in Openstack:

+{% highlight yaml %}

+  vm_with_docker:
+    derived_from: cloudify.openstack.nodes.Server
+    properties:
+      cloudify_agent:
+        default:
+          user: { get_input: agent_user }
+          home_dir: /home/ubuntu
+      server:
+        default:
+          image: { get_input: image }
+          flavor: { get_input: flavor }
+          userdata: |
+            #!/bin/bash
+            sudo service ssh stop
+            curl -o install.sh -sSL https://get.docker.com/
+            sudo sh install.sh
+            sudo groupadd docker
+            sudo gpasswd -a ubuntu docker
+            sudo service docker restart
+            sudo service ssh start

+{% endhighlight %}

 # Blueprints